Skip to content

 1. Everything lumped under the mold sublimit.
 The carrier applies the $10,000 cap to drywall, flooring, cabinetry, and contents that were damaged by water, not by mold.
 A careful breakdown frequently doubles or triples the recovery.

 2. Sudden-vs-gradual recharacterization.
-Carriers argue the water loss was "long-term seepage" (excluded) rather than sudden-and-accidental (covered).
-Plumber statements, neighbor testimony, and appliance maintenance records counter this.
+Carriers argue the water loss was "long-term seepage" (excluded) rather than sudden and accidental (covered).
+Plumber statements, neighbor testimony, and appliance records counter this, and the carrier's wear-and-tear defense is often weaker than it first appears.

 3. Industrial-hygiene report missing.
 Proper mold claims require an IH report identifying species, affected materials, and remediation protocol.
 Carriers use a missing or weak IH report to cap the claim.